Chapter 45 BWV 23 Du wahrer Gott und Davids Sohn

 The opening bars are heavy with the sombre tone of Gm and although the obvious key for the third phrase to end in is Cm, Bach contrives to make it traverse to the major key of F (bar 14).
 In fact, each of the three chorale harmonisations ends in the major and the movement as a whole concludes on an enigmatic (and ultimately unresolved) chord of C (dominant of F).
 Despite the distress of the opening bars, it seems that there is an underlying message of hope almost unconsciously concealed in the harmonic structure.
 It is reinforced by the increased complexity of the writing, both rhythmically and melodically as the music progresses.

 Without resorting to a fully detailed examination of the movement, perhaps the best way for the listener to navigate it is as follows: there are three verses, each of three phrases making nine in all and rounded off by a coda of concluding ′amens′.
-Mark the way in which each verse is introduced, throbbing oboes for stanza 1 and 2 a more linear, imitative, two-part counterpoint above the continuo for the third; and lastly, positive syncopations heralding the final ′amens.′ Note what the strings and oboes do in the space between the phrases, and finally, focus upon the progressive complexity of the lower vocal parts.
+Mark the way in which each verse is introduced, throbbing oboes for stanzas 1 and 2 but a more linear, imitative, two-part counterpoint above the continuo for the third; and lastly, positive syncopations heralding the final ′amens.′ Note what the strings and oboes do in the space between the phrases, and finally, focus upon the progressive complexity of the lower vocal parts.
 Thus one becomes increasingly sensitive to the way in which the character of the music changes, slowly but convincingly, never weighted down by the escalating richness of detail, intricacy and invention.

 It seems almost inconceivable that Bach did not, from the beginning, plan to end the cantata thus.
 This concluding movement uniquely encapsulates the aspects of alienation, pleading, pain, sacrifice, triumph and ultimate deliverance that lie at the heart of the Christian message.